klashxx/klashxx.github.io/_posts/2016-11-21-awk-power-for-your-cmd.md

 ````
 :point_right: **Note:** If the action is not given the **default action** is to print the record that matches the given pattern.

-But... how can we find out the *first* and *last* word of each line ?
+But... how can we find out the *first* and *last* word of each line?

 Of course `grep` can, but needs two steps: